learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 }
 ```

-Here, we've created one top-level key, `"articles"`, in our JSON, which points to
+Here, we've created one top-level key, `"articles"`, in our JSON, which points
-an array.
-This array contains two elements, both an object with three keys,
+to an array.
+This array contains two elements, both objects with three keys,
 `"id"`, `"title"`, and `"content"`.
 Our first goal will be to access this data.

 ## Start the Server